 With the short days of winter and rainy spring, you and your dog can quickly get cabin fever!
-Here in the Midwest, we get super cold temps that keep us from taking our daily long walks so I am always looking for indoor games for my dogs to play.
+Here in the Midwest, we get super cold temps that keep us from taking our daily long walks so I am always looking for games to play with my dog inside.

 I know when my dogs don’t get enough exercise; they start finding their own ways to entertain themselves, ending with mischievous behavior!

 Physical and mental exercise is so important for your dog’s health, so when it’s not possible to go outside, turn to this list of inside games for dogs.

 If you have a long hallway or basement you can play fetch indoors.
 It’s as easy as grabbing a tennis ball or favorite toy and have fun!
 This is one of my go-to rainy day dog activities when it’s raining or too cold outside to go for our regular long walks.
 Our dogs love this rubber ball, it’s easy to grab and it bounces to make it fun to chase!
 This is a great way to give your dog the physical exercise indoors.